 Accessing Personal Information

 You may ask for access to personal information we hold about you.
 Detailed requests that require archive or other retrieval costs may be subject to fees as permitted by law.
 Your rights to access your personal information are not absolute.
-There are a number of situations where we may deny access.
-If we deny your request for access to, or refuse a request to correct personal information, we will provide a reason or reasons for doing so.
+If we deny your request for access to, or refuse a request to correct personal information, we will do so according to applicable law, and provide a reason or reasons for doing so.

 Requests for Access